 select disk 0 clean create partition primary select partition 1 active assign exit

 You now have created a partition on disk 0 which is assigned a drive letter and is active.
 If there are multiple drives in the system, be sure to select the correct disk.
 For a list of disks you can type

 Sometimes it’s not enough to just partition the drive.
 A couple of Longhorn installers also have trouble formatting the drive.
 You can manually format a drive by executing:

 format fs=ntfs quick

 In the example above the drive you selected before (drive 0) gets quick formatted with the NTFS file-system.

 Executing setup from WinPE

 If the Longhorn image doesn’t boot at all, it’s also possible to complete above steps and start the Longhorn setup from a WinPE that’s on another image.
-To do this in a VM, just add an additional CD/DVD drive and mount any Windows installation disc that uses WinPE (I mostly use a Windows 7 disc for this).
+To do this in a VM, add a second CD or DVD drive and mount any Windows installation disc that uses WinPE (I mostly use a Windows 7 disc for this).
 Mount the Longhorn image to the other disc and make sure the VM boots from the alternative disc (so, Windows 7 in my case).
 When the WinPE is loaded, simply press Shift + F10 and diskpart away!
 To start the Longhorn setup navigate to the correct drive in command prompt (

 X:, probably it’s drive E) and execute